taimoor1234567/database-lab-engine/SECURITY.md

 A public disclosure date is negotiated by the Postgres.ai security team and the bug submitter.
 We prefer to fully disclose the bug as soon as possible once a user mitigation is available.
 It is reasonable to delay disclosure when the bug or the fix is not yet fully understood, the solution is not well-tested, or for vendor coordination.
 The timeframe for disclosure is from immediate (especially if it's already publicly known) to a few weeks.
 We expect the time-frame between a report to a public disclosure to typically be in the order of 7 days.
 The Database Lab Engine maintainers and the security team will take the final call on setting a disclosure date.

-*This document has been inspired and adapted from [https://github.com/hasura/graphql-engine/blob/master/SECURITY.md](https://github.com/hasura/graphql-engine/blob/master/SECURITY.md).*
+*This document has been inspired by and adapted from [https://github.com/hasura/graphql-engine/blob/master/SECURITY.md](https://github.com/hasura/graphql-engine/blob/master/SECURITY.md).*